We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

 Given the root of a binary search tree, return a balanced binary search tree with the same node values.
-If there is more than one answer, return any of them.
 A binary search tree is balanced if the depth of the two subtrees of every node never differs by more than 1.

 Key Insights

-• The in-order traversal of a BST yields a sorted array of its values.
+• Perform an in-order traversal to obtain a sorted list of node values.

 Space and Time Complexity